flyinglightspeck/FLS/README.md

 ![image](images/assembled_drone.jpeg)

+For BetaFlight or iNav see [here](betaflight_inav).

 ## Steps to reproduce
-1. Flash the firmware to the flight controller (if you want to use iNav)
+1. Flash the firmware to the flight controller
 2. Connect the motors and other connections
 3. Test the direction of rotation for each motor
 4. Assemble the parts on the frame